 top of page

-Jérémie Queyras is a French, German and Canadian artist who engages in practices ranging from oil painting to performance art, often taking inspiration from poetry and music.
+Jérémie Queyras is a French-German artist who engages in practices ranging from oil painting and portraiture to performance art, often taking inspiration from poetry and music.
 His works have been exhibited in major cultural hubs such as London, Paris, New York, Shanghai, Basel, Barcelona, and Vienna.

-As a researcher interested in the philosophy of art, Jérémie has presented papers at international conferences, including the xCoAx Conference in Weimar 2023, and Treviso 2024, with research covering human-machine interactions and the role of art in human and artificial consciousness.
+As a researcher interested in the philosophy of art, he has presented papers about art and artificial intelligence at international conferences, including the xCoAx Conference in Weimar 2023, and Treviso 2024, with research covering human-machine interactions and the role of art in human and artificial consciousness.

 In Australia, Jérémie Queyras is represented exclusively by Offmarket Gallery.
-He currently resides and works in Paris, France.
+He currently resides and works in Paris, France and Berlin, Germany.

 bottom of page